 There is always a large reduction in the amount of garden waste collected between December and March.
 In 2018 we expected a drop of up to 60%, so we decided to match our service provision to demand.

-Four-weekly winter bin collections began in December.
+Four-weekly winter bin collections begin in December.
 Fortnightly collections resume in March.

 Neighbouring councils have told us this change hardly affects the overall amount of garden waste collected through the year.
 South Cambridgeshire District Council has run monthly winter collections for a number of years with no significant concerns.